LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 ### Conclusions
 Specification Analysis Reporting (SAnR) in particular may prove very useful, since debugging grammar rules in level generation histories is an important requirement for improving the quality of grammar-based content generators.

 Are MAD and SAnR odd names?
-Well, yes, but simultaneously debugging grammar rules and countless levels (both generated and potentially generated) feels MAD and becoming SanR is urgent.
+Well, yes, but simultaneously debugging grammar rules and potentially countless levels feels MAD, and therefore becoming SanR must be urgent.
-In that light, the results game developers achieve using generative grammars seem even more amazing.
+In that light, the results game developers achieve using generative grammars are not just good, but astonishing.
+Apparently one can develop an intuition of effects that enables steering for quality, even if debugging facilities are lacking or completely missing.
-Clearly, this is cutting-edge technology that explores the limits of procedural content generation.
+This cutting-edge technology explores the limits of procedural content generation, and it deserves the attention of researchers who can help developers push those limits forward.

 * **Symposium.** In case you wish to learn more, Quinten will give a talk at the [Symposium on Live Game Design](/project/update/2019/02/01/Live-Game-Design-Symposium.html) in Amsterdam on February 27th.